freenas/freenas-docs/userguide/storage.rst

 **Create/Change Passphrase:** click this button to set and confirm the passphrase associated with the GELI encryption key.
-You will be prompted to enter and repeat the desired passphrase and a red warning reminds you to "Remember to add a new recovery key as this action invalidates the previous recovery key".
+You will be prompted to enter and repeat the desired passphrase and a red warning reminds you to
+:guilabel:`Remember to add a new recovery key as this action invalidates the previous recovery key`.
 Unlike a password, a passphrase can contain spaces and is typically a series of words.
 A good passphrase is easy to remember (like the line to a song or piece of literature) but hard to guess (people who know you should not be